 BuzzSprout has a nice user interface that is designed from the point of view of a podcast creator.
 It also lets you add chapter markers, so that your listens can jump to the section they are most interested in.

 You can purchase storage space for additional content on an hourly basis.
-Episodes are stored indefinitely for all paid plans, which also get you analytics, customizable podcast players, a podcast website and 250 GB/month bandwidth.
-Buzzsprout offers add-ons like transcription service and 192k stereo optimization for an additional cost.
+Episodes are stored indefinitely for all premium options, which also get you analytics, customizable podcast players, a website and 250 GB/month bandwidth.
+Buzzsprout also has add-ons like transcription service and 192k stereo optimization for an additional cost.

-Pros: Easy to use interface optimized for your podcast publishing workflow.
-Affordable, tiered paid plans.
-Has a WordPress plugin.
+Easy to use interface optimized for your podcast publishing workflow.
+Affordable, tiered pricing options.
+Has a WordPress integration.

 7. Podcast Garden